rishabh0282/walt/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-## Is your feature request related to a problem?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-## Describe the solution you'd like
+## 🚀 Feature Description

-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you'd like to see.

-## Describe alternatives you've considered
+## 💡 Motivation

+Why is this feature needed?
+What problem does it solve?

+## 📝 Proposed Solution

+How would you like this feature to work?
+Describe the desired behavior.

+## 🔄 Alternatives Considered

-A clear and concise description of any alternative solutions or features you've considered.
+Have you considered any alternative solutions or features?

-## Use Case
-Explain how this feature would be used and who would benefit from it.

-## Mockups/Examples
+## 📸 Mockups/Examples

-If applicable, add mockups, screenshots, or examples from other apps.
+If applicable, add mockups, screenshots, or examples of similar features in other apps.

+## 🔗 Related Issues

+Link to any related issues or discussions.

-## Additional Context
+## ✅ Additional Context

-Add any other context or screenshots about the feature request here.
+Any other context, use cases, or information about the feature request.

-## Are you willing to help implement this?
-- [ ] Yes, I can work on this
-- [ ] Yes, with guidance
-- [ ] No, but I'd like to see it added